IsaLubs/TechGiants/README.md

 - The slugs for post details were based on the post titles.
 During manual testing, I found that errors occurred when creating or editing a post with the same title as another.
 I solved this by generating a random slug for each post, allowing titles to be the same without causing issues.

 ---
+# Deployment

+## Create Application

+1. If you don't have a Heroku account, start by signing up and logging in.
+2. To establish a new application, click the "new" button located at the top right corner of the dashboard, then select "Create new app."
+3. Pick a distinct name for the application, indicate your residing region, and proceed by clicking "Create App."

+## ElephantSQL
+1. Visit elephantsql.com, log in using GitHub, and establish a fresh instance.
+2. Once your project instance is set up, copy the URL.
+You can store this value as an environment variable to match the DATABASES variable in settings.py.
+3. Utilize pip3 install dj_database_url==0.5.0 to install the dj-database-url package version 0.5.0.
+This will format the URL into a Django-compatible format and necessitate an update to the requirements.txt file.

+## Cloudinary

+1. Set up a Cloudinary account.
+2. Upload relevant project images to the "Media Library."
+3. Retrieve the Cloudinary API URL from your dashboard.

+## Final Repo Preparations
+1. Execute necessary project migrations by entering python3 manage.py makemigrations followed by python3 manage.py migrate in the terminal.
+2. Integrate a Procfile into the project, including the line web: gunicorn [project_name].wsgi:application.

+## Heroku Deploy
+1. Return to Heroku and navigate to the Project’s page.
+Open the "Settings" tab and locate the "Config Vars" section.
+2. Within "Config Vars," input the following key-value pairs:
+   Key = PORT : Value = 8000
+   Key = SECRET_KEY : Value = Your Django Secret Key from settings.py
+   Key = DATABASE_URL : Value = ElephantSQL URL (from step 5)
+   Key = CLOUDINARY_URL : Value = Cloudinary API URL (from step 9)
+3. Proceed to the "Deploy" tab and scroll to the GitHub deployment method.
+4. Search and connect to the appropriate repository by selecting the "Connect" button.
+5. Continue scrolling to the bottom of the "Deploy" Page and choose your desired deployment method.
+Opt for "Automatically Deploy" to trigger deployment with each new code push, or manually deploy by selecting the button at the page's bottom.

+Your application is now successfully deployed!